scitran/client/Downloading.md

     [data, outfile] = scitran.read(file,...);

 A project, session, acquisition, collection or analysis is downloaded as a tar file.

+    outfile = scitran.downloadObject(objectID, ...);

 And it is also possible to download a project in BIDS format.

 ## downloadFile